A double $(\infty,1)$-categorical nerve for double categories: Nerve of double categories

 The last piece for the proof of \cref{prop:properties-nerve} makes use of the data in the $2$-category $\bfH[-,-]_\ps$ of double functors, horizontal pseudo-natural transformations, and modifications, whose definitions can be found in \cref{subsec:ps-equ}.

 \begin{lemme} Let $\bA$ be a double category.
-The $2$-functor $\bfH[\CD(g_k^F\times \id_{R[m]}),\bA]_\ps$ is a trivial fibration in $\TwoCat$, for all $m,k\geq 0$. \end{lemme}
+The $2$-functor $\bfH[\CD(\gv{k}\times \id_{\Reph{m}}),\bA]_\ps$ is a trivial fibration in $\TwoCat$, for all $m,k\geq 0$. \end{lemme}

-\begin{proof} By promoting the bijections in \cref{def:Graytensordbl} of the Gray tensor $\otimes_G$, we get isomorphisms of $2$-categories as in the following commutative square. \begin{tz} \node[](1) {$\bfH[\VK{k}\otimes \OM{m},\bA]_\ps$}; \node[right of=1,xshift=6.5cm](2) {$\bfH[\bbV[k]\otimes \OM{m},\bA]_\ps$}; \node[below of=1](3) {$\bfH[\VK{k},[\bbH\OM{m},\bA]_\ps]_\ps$}; \node[below of=2](4) {$\bfH[\bbV[k],[\bbH\OM{m},\bA]_\ps]_\ps$}; \draw[->] (1) to node[above,la] {$\bfH[\CD(g_k^F\times \id_{R[m]}),\bA]_\ps$} (2); \draw[->] (3) to node[below,la,yshift=-4pt,xshift=4pt] {$\bfH[\CD(g^F_k),[\bbH\OM{m},\bA]_\ps]_\ps$} (4); \draw[->] (1) to node[left,la] {$\cong$} (3); \draw[->] (2) to node[right,la] {$\cong$} (4); \end{tz} Hence, to see that the $2$-functor $\bfH[\CD(g_k^F\times \id_{R[m]}),\bA]_\ps$ is a trivial fibration in $\TwoCat$, it is enough to show that the $2$-functor $\bfH[\CD(g^F_k),\bB]_\ps\colon \bfH[\VK{k},\bB]_\ps\to \bfH[\bbV[k],\bB]_\ps$ is a trivial fibration in $\TwoCat$, for any $\bB\in \DblCat$.
+\begin{proof} By promoting the bijections in \cref{def:Graytensordbl} of the Gray tensor $\otimes_G$, we get isomorphisms of $2$-categories as in the following commutative square. \begin{tz} \node[](1) {$\bfH[\VK{k}\otimes \OM{m},\bA]_\ps$}; \node[right of=1,xshift=6.5cm](2) {$\bfH[\bbV[k]\otimes \OM{m},\bA]_\ps$}; \node[below of=1](3) {$\bfH[\VK{k},[\bbH\OM{m},\bA]_\ps]_\ps$}; \node[below of=2](4) {$\bfH[\bbV[k],[\bbH\OM{m},\bA]_\ps]_\ps$}; \draw[->] (1) to node[above,la] {$\bfH[\CD(\gv{k}\times \id_{\Reph{m}}),\bA]_\ps$} (2); \draw[->] (3) to node[below,la,yshift=-4pt,xshift=4pt] {$\bfH[\CD(\gv{k}),[\bbH\OM{m},\bA]_\ps]_\ps$} (4); \draw[->] (1) to node[left,la] {$\cong$} (3); \draw[->] (2) to node[right,la] {$\cong$} (4); \end{tz} Hence, to see that the $2$-functor $\bfH[\CD(\gv{k}\times \id_{\Reph{m}}),\bA]_\ps$ is a trivial fibration in $\TwoCat$, it is enough to show that the $2$-functor $\bfH[\CD(\gv{k}),\bB]_\ps\colon \bfH[\VK{k},\bB]_\ps\to \bfH[\bbV[k],\bB]_\ps$ is a trivial fibration in $\TwoCat$, for any $\bB\in \DblCat$.

-We first describe the double functor $\CD(g_k^F)\colon \bbV[k]\to \VK{k}$ on objects and vertical morphisms.
-Since the horizontal morphisms and squares of $\bbV[k]$ are all trivial, this describes the image of $\CD(g^F_k)$ completely.
+We first describe the double functor $\CD(\gv{k})\colon \bbV[k]\to \VK{k}$ on objects and vertical morphisms.
+Since the horizontal morphisms and squares of $\bbV[k]$ are all trivial, this describes the image of $\CD(\gv{k})$ completely.
 We denote by ${u_i\colon i\arrowdot i+1}$, for $0\leq i<k$, the generating vertical morphisms of $\bbV[k]$.
-Then the double functor $\CD(g^F_k)$ is the identity on objects and sends a generating vertical morphism $u_i\colon i\arrowdot i+1$ of $\bbV[k]$ to the vertical morphism $i\arrowdot i+1$ of $\VK{k}$ represented by $\{i,i+1\}$.
+Then the double functor $\CD(\gv{k})$ is the identity on objects and sends a generating vertical morphism $u_i\colon i\arrowdot i+1$ of $\bbV[k]$ to the vertical morphism $i\arrowdot i+1$ of $\VK{k}$ represented by $\{i,i+1\}$.

 Now let $\bB$ be a double category.
-We show that the $2$-functor $\bfH[\CD(g^F_k),\bB]_\ps$ is a trivial fibration in $\TwoCat$, by verifying that it is surjective on objects, full on morphisms, and fully faithful on $2$-cells.
+We show that the $2$-functor $\bfH[\CD(\gv{k}),\bB]_\ps$ is a trivial fibration in $\TwoCat$, by verifying that it is surjective on objects, full on morphisms, and fully faithful on $2$-morphisms.

 Given a double functor $F\colon \bbV[k]\to \bB$, consider the composite